Azure/azure-sdk-tools/tools/pylint-extensions/pylint-guidelines-checker/contribution.md

 # Contributing to the Pylint Custom Checkers

-When contributing a new pylint checker there are three cases to consider when registering the checker.
+When implementing a new pylint checker there are three cases to consider:

 ## Checker Scenarios and Corresponding Actions: